 Watkinson offers this advice for candidates learning how to work with cloud platforms: “You can use APIs to create copies of your infrastructure far more easily than you ever could in the traditional IT world.
 And the ability to work according to the Agile software development methodology, and as part of Scrum teams, is becoming increasingly important for developing in the cloud.”

 Also, learning common configuration management tools like Chef, Puppet and Ansible is essential for many cloud careers — particularly, for developer and administrator roles.

 Traditional IT roles that can translate to cloud careers

 So, what types of traditional IT positions are now “morphing” into cloud jobs in many organizations?
-Below are just three examples, along with details about core job responsibilities and requirements and starting compensation derived from our latest Salary Guide research:
+Below are just three examples, along with details about core job responsibilities and starting compensation from the 2019 Robert Half Technology Salary Guide:

 Systems engineers need in-depth technical knowledge of an employer’s software and hardware, as well as advanced analytical, troubleshooting and design skills.
 Employers generally prefer candidates with at least five years’ experience working with the hardware and software systems used by the company, as well as a bachelor’s degree or equivalent experience.

 - Developing, maintaining and supporting technical infrastructure, hardware and system software components

 - Performing installation, maintenance and support of system software and hardware and user support